 The diseases listed are validated, under validation or in development.
 The validation work reflects which diseases are important to the clients.
 Clients are encouraged to contact AeroCollect® to get diseases added to the list.

-*accredited by DANAK – The Danish Accreditation Fund.
+*validated and accredited by DANAK – The Danish Accreditation Fund.